Updated on 11/8/2023 with the meanings of green, yellow, and red dots on Snapchat.

 - Gray unfilled square: A Snap or Chat message is pending and may have expired

-When you post a photo or video to a story (or feed), it's usually visible by all of your friends and they can share your story.
-Snapchat also lets you choose to share a private story that is limited to your friends whom you allow to view it, but not contribute to it.
+When you post a photo or video to a story (or feed), it's usually visible to all of your friends, and they can share your story.
+Snapchat also lets you choose to share a private story that is limited to your friends, whom you allow to view it, but not contribute to it.
 To know if you are viewing a private story, you will see a lock symbol on it.
 When the stories are laid out on your Discover tab, you will see a lock on the bottom of each private story.
 If you are viewing them in succession, you will notice a small lock on the top left of the screen.
 You do not know who else is able to view private stories, and you cannot post to another person's private story or view or modify their viewers.

 Snapchat also lets you share a story with a select group of friends who can view and contribute to it as a custom story.
 You'll know if you are viewing a custom story when you see a multi-person icon on it.
 When stories are laid out on your Discover tab, you'll see three dots on the bottom of each custom story.
 If you are viewing them in succession, you will notice three dots on the top left of the screen.
 If someone is a contributor to your custom story, they can view the other contributing members and post their own content, but they can neither add nor remove friends.